jewel/clearskies/protocol/core.md

 should be used.

-Ignoring files
+Ignoring Files
 --------------

-Software may choose to allow the user to ignore files with certain extensions or matching a pattern.
+Software may choose to allow the user to ignore files with certain extensions or that match a pattern.
 These files won't be sent to peers.

-Subtree copy
+Subtree Copy
 ------------

-Software may support the ability to only checkout a single subdirectory of a share.
+Software may support the ability to only sync a single subdirectory of a share.
 This does not require peer cooperation or knowledge.

-In order to make this efficient, the client should keep a cached copy of the entire tree so that the server doesn't need to send a complete copy of the tree at connection time.
+In order to make this efficient, the software should keep a cached copy of the peer's manifest so that the peer doesn't need to send a complete copy of the tree on every connection.

-Partial copy
+Partial Copy
 ------------

 Software may opt to implement the ability to not sync some folders or files